-The objective of this project is to demonstrate a proposed approach for improving the overall security in the RPM environment.
-This project will address cybersecurity concerns about having monitoring devices in patients' homes, including the use of the home network and patient-owned devices, such as smartphones, tablets, laptops, and home computers.
+The objective of this project is to demonstrate a proposed approach for improving overall security in the RPM environment.
+This project will address cybersecurity concerns about having diagnostic monitoring devices in patients' homes, including the home network and patient-owned devices such as smartphones, tablets, laptops, and home computers.
 This project will also identify cybersecurity measures that HDOs may consider when offering RPM with video telehealth capabilities.
 A proposed component list is provided in the High-Level Architecture section (Section 3).

 Telehealth solutions are, by nature, an integration of disparate parties and environments.
-However, out of scope for this project are the risks and concerns specific to the third-party provider (i.e., the telehealth platform provider) that may be offering services that are cloud-hosted or that provide functionality through a software as a service (SaaS) model.
+However, out of scope for this project are the risks and concerns specific to the third-party provider (i.e., the telehealth platform provider) that may offer services that are cloud-hosted or that provide functionality through a software-as-a-service model.
 Additionally, this project does not evaluate monitoring devices for vulnerabilities, flaws, or defects.
-The intent of this project is to provide practical guidance for the security control.
+This project will focus on the medical diagnostic aspects of remote patient monitoring.
 The NCCOE does not evaluate medical device manufacturers.
 While telehealth solutions may include software development kits (SDKs) and APIs, this project will not explore the secure software development practice in detail.